Capscience/project-manager/README.md

 A Flask app for easily saving workhours.
 The project is for University of Helsinki course Tietokantasovellus.

 This app aims to make it easy to handle your work projects.
-It allows the user to use a stopwatch for saving workhours, comments for each session, choosing clients for projects etc.
+It allows the user to use a stopwatch for saving workhours, comments for each session, choosing clients for projects etc. App is made for use in work, but it can be used for studies as well.
+Companies can be thought as courses, and projects as assignments.

-A work-in-progress version can be tested in [Heroku](https://tsoha-project-manager.herokuapp.com)
+Latest development version can be tested in [Heroku](https://tsoha-project-manager.herokuapp.com).
+Make sure to check "Help" section for instructions.

 ## Development progress

 ### Login and register

-Login system is mostly made without using packages like flask-login etc. Passwords are hashed using salted sha512 hashing algorithm.
-Login and new user registration system works fine, but probably will need some tweaks especially on the UI side.
+Login system is created by hand using flask's session system.
+Passwords are hashed using salted sha512 hashing algorithm.
+Login and register system has received a fair amount of tweaks, and works well for now.

 ### Main functionality

 Main app GUI aims to be easy to use, especially requiring as few clicks as possible to do basic things.
+New companies and projects can be created from the menu bar when in app view.
+Timing for projects is yet to be implemented.

 ## Planned features

-- login to use app
+- login to use app (done)
 - create and delete your projects
 - time project using start/pause/stop, stop rounds time according to worktype
 - stopwatch can be edited when ending session, if timer has been forgotten on or off